taaalha/Migration-from-AWS-to-GCP/AWS-GCP-VPN.md

 ![Screenshot image 15](./media/vpn-images/15.GCP_VPN_tunnel_ready.png)

 In the next screen your connections should be established.

+***In your AWS Console, you need to enable the route propagation.*** From AWS Console goto Services > VPC > Route Tables.

+In the screen, the list of route tables are shown.
+Click on the Route Table you just created and from the panel click on “Route Propagation” tab.
+Click  “Edit Route Propagation” > Click the “Enable” under Propagation and Save.
+The VPN connection is ready now.

 You can check the VPN connection anyway you want.